Dhanshree-Sonar/Neighborhood-Map---Nearby-Theaters/README.md

 ## Neighborhood Map - Nearby Theaters

 This site is helpful resource to obtain list of theaters nearby any location.
-User need to enter the location to obtain the list of theaters nearby.
+User needs to enter the location to obtain the list of theaters nearby.
 User can click the marker or list items to retrieve particular theater information.
 In addition, it has movie list on sidebar along with online booking links.

 ## Prerequisites
 - Internet connection